ThibaultFillion/strengths/paper/paper.md

 uniform volumes, or an arbitrary network of cells with different volumes, which can be obtained by coarse-graining a mesh grid.

-\indent In order to account for systems with different compartments, SReNGTHS implements the system of reaction-diffusion environments, which allow the user to define different types of cells (referred to as environments) with specific reactive and diffusive properties.
+In order to account for systems with different compartments, SReNGTHS implements the system of reaction-diffusion environments, which allow the user to define different types of cells (referred to as environments) with specific reactive and diffusive properties.
 Many properties, such as the initial density of species, diffusion coefficients, or reactions occurrence, can be defined environment-wise.

-\indent Importantly, species can be *chemostatted*, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
+Importantly, species can be *chemostatted*, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
 Chemostatted species allow one to model